-Dry van trailers are one of the most popular trailer types among carriers and shippers.
-If your company uses dry van transportation, here are some useful facts to better understand this type of transportation:
+If your company uses dry van transportation or plans to try it, here are some useful dry van shipping facts to better understand this type of transportation.

-3) Because cargo is protected from bad weather, possible damage, and theft, dry van trailers are used frequently.
+Because cargo is under strong protection from bad weather, possible damage, and theft, dry van trailers are very common in use due to their increased safety.
 Thus, freight claims are usually low.